-Especially if your own circuit has a display to show values, the next step is often to connect an interface option.
+Especially if your own circuit has a display to show values, the next step is to also connect an operating option.

 You can connect buttons or switches.
-A relatively cool way to equip your own circuit with an input option is the rotary encoder.
+A really cool way to equip your own circuit with an input option is the rotary encoder.

 At first glance, a rotary encoder looks like a potentiometer.
-In contrast to the potentiometer, the rotary encoder can be turned infinitely in both directions.
+Unlike the potentiometer, the rotary encoder can be turned infinitely in both directions.
 In addition, many models are equipped with a button.
-Connected to a microcontroller, it can ultimately recognize how far has been turned in which direction and also when the button has been pressed.
+Connected to a microcontroller, it can ultimately detect how far the device was turned in which direction and also whether the button was pressed.

-Thanks to the matching plug-in, rotary encoders can be read out very easily with the help of ESPEasy and the inputs can be reacted to.
+Thanks to the appropriate plugin, rotary encoders can be read very easily using ESPEasy and react to the input.

-How to connect one (or two) rotary encoder to a Wemos D1 Mini or ESP8266 and configure ESPEasy correctly is described in the following article.
+How you connect one (or two) rotary encoders to a Wemos D1 Mini or ESP8266 and configure ESPEasy correctly is described in the following article.

 Safety instructions